NZ Catholic Bishops message

 - Granting a very small and vocal minority the choice to be killed will undermine the choice and/or will of many others to live.

-End of Life Choice Bill - some key facts
+End of Life Choice Bill - Key Facts

-- provided for both physician-assisted euthanasia (PAE) and physician-assisted suicide (PAS)
+- provides for both physician-assisted euthanasia (PAE) and physician-assisted suicide (PAS)

-- would have made PAE or PAS available to a range of persons not actually dying
+- would make PAE or PAS available to a range of persons not actually dying

-- placed responsibility for PAE/PAS on the shoulders of doctors but did not require the administering doctor to have any prior knowledge of the applicant as a patient
+- places responsibility for PAE/PAS on the shoulders of doctors but does not require the administering doctor to have any prior knowledge of the applicant as a patient

-- allowed for a lethal prescription for PAS to be provided 12 months or more before the person is likely to die, even though doctors cannot predict when death will occur with any degree of certainty, unless it is imminent.
+- allows for a lethal prescription for PAS to be provided 6 months or more before the person is likely to die, even though doctors cannot predict when death will occur with any degree of certainty even when it is imminent.
 Once a prescription for PAS is granted, all safeguards and monitoring cease.
 There is no way to monitor its use.
 It would be impossible to know if a person struggled or was coerced into taking the medication

-- asked doctors to record on the death certificate the underlying illness or condition as the cause of death when in fact this would not be the case at all
+- asks doctors to record on the death certificate the underlying illness or condition as the cause of death when in fact this would not be the case at all.

 Read the bill (pdf)